pushpam5/Email-Phone-Scrapper/README.md

 # Email-PhoneNo.Scrapper
-A python script for scrapping Email and Phone Number recursively using Beautiful Soup and Pandas
+A python script for scrapping Email and Phone Number recursively using Beautiful Soup and Pandas.
  # Follow Below Steps

  1. Upload the .xlsx file which contains urls and name or details corresponding to link.